 Race Control and Registration will hold key mobile phone numbers should other communication methods fail.
-Race control will take the lead in communicating with Umpires and the race committee.

 1.5 Post event

 Any feedback or comments on any aspects of the Event should be emailed to: NorthwichRC.competition@gmail.com or you can contact any one of the Event Officials whose details are listed in paragraph 1.1. who will listen and note any points to bring to the Wash-Up meeting.